-The Department has a new code of conduct to set out standards of behaviour and good practice expected from its members.
+The Department Code of Conduct sets out standards of behaviour and good practice expected from its members.

 In the Department of Economics we are committed to establishing an inclusive and supportive culture in which all staff and students feel welcomed, accepted and given a voice, irrespective of individual and group difference.
 We each have a responsibility to create a working environment where everyone feels equally valued.